carykh/jumpcutter/README.md

 I want to use pyinstaller to turn this into an executable, so non-techy people can use it EVEN IF they don't have Python and all those libraries.
 Jabrils recommended this to me.
 However, my pyinstaller build did not work. :( HELP

-## Building with nix
-`nix-build` to get a script with all the libraries and ffmpeg, `nix-build -A bundle` to get a single binary.